 The standardization has been good in terms of evening out the playing field and cutting down the factors when choosing racing swimwear for men.

-That said, there is quite a bit of variety when it comes to the tech suits out there for men.
+That said, there is quite a bit of variety in the tech suits available for men.

 Here are the main things to look for when purchasing your next racing suit.